- Research and consultancy

 - Clyde Warsop, BAE Systems.

-You will be taught by staff with many years of industrial experience including:
+You will be taught by Cranfield's leading experts with many years of industrial experience including:

 Teaching is supplemented by contributions from industry and other outside organisations which reinforce the applied nature of the modules.
 Previous contributors include: